Guidance for carers

 There are lots of benefits to being recorded as an unpaid carer on your GP record.
 It helps your GP to know, so that you can be advised of local support services and prioritised for certain vaccines including COVID-19 and the flu vaccine.
 You can refer to this government guidance for more information.
 It may be helpful to clarify your status as a carer – see our template letter.

-In Scotland, unpaid carers should have been invited to get their coronavirus vaccine by phone or letter.
-You can register to get the vaccine on the NHS inform website or by calling 0800 030 8013.
-Most health boards also have drop-in vaccination clinics or you can register online.
+In Scotland, you can register to get the vaccine on the NHS inform website or by calling 0800 030 8013.
 In Wales, all unpaid carers are being encouraged to register here if you haven't already received your vaccine.
 Contact your local health board if you've not been offered your jab yet.
 In Northern Ireland, you can book online or call 0300 200 7813.
 Walk-in centres are another option.
 See the relevant link for more details:

 If you wish to receive your vaccination at the same time, you must make this known to the GP surgery in advance to confirm an appointment.
 Note that the vaccination sites are not able to support walk-in appointments.